Robin Hood Gardens:

 With a canvas of 3.7 acres in the heart of Poplar near the London Docks must have been an incredible moment.
 The Smithsons spoke of creating ‘streets in the sky’.
 They planned a design involving two large long blocks, curved facing towards each other protecting a green area in the middle with its own man-made hill.
 The blocks were huge, dominant, composed of precast concrete slabs.
 One block was seven storeys high and the other seven.

-What makes the estate’s demise all the more tragic is that the Smithson’s ideas were so clever, so carefully thought out.
+What makes the estate’s demise all the more tragic is that the Smithson’s ideas were so clever and so carefully thought out.
 They had worked so hard in terms of improving the living experience for the residents in their individual homes and for the estate as a whole.
-Bedrooms faced inwards, on every third floor a wide balcony with a view was incorporated into the design to encourage people to pass and mingle with one another.
+Every element was up for re-imagining.

-‘Pause Spaces’ were created by entrances in and out of the estate with play areas for children.
+The Smithsons created ‘Pause Spaces’ by entrances and exits in and out of the estate with play areas for children.
 Alison and Peter were always considering ways of enhancing opportunities for human interaction.
 I like to think that they were really thinking about how to recreate the famed sense of east-end community among neighbours that existed in the former back-to-back housing or tenement blocks.

 Demolition of Robin Hood Gardens

 The demolition of the western block began in December 2017.
-The eastern block still with tenants in is to be demolished later.
-C20 Society’s 2008 bulletin about the estate, showing that the protests against demolition began years ago, reminds us of Professor Stefan Muthesius’ view that
+The C20 Society wrote a bulletin in 2008 about the estate, this showed that the protests against demolition began years ago.
+It reminds us of Professor Stefan Muthesius’ view that

 ‘The Smithsons must be rated as Britain’s most important architectural designers and especially architectural thinkers, during the period 1950-1970.
 Their idea of community architecture was exceedingly influential throughout the world.